nathan-barry/nathan.rs/content/posts/favorite-quotes.md

 ## General
+> "I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"
+<br>— Félix Martí-Ibáñez

+> "I wish to preach, not the doctrine of ignoble ease, but the doctrine of the strenuous life, the life of toil and effort, of labor and strife; to preach that highest form of success which comes, not to the man who desires mere easy peace, but to the man who does not shrink from danger, from hardship, or from bitter toil, and who out of these wins the splendid ultimate triumph."
+<br>— Theodore Roosevelt

+> "Begin to weave and God will give the thread"
+<br>— German Proverb

 > "Work praises the man"
 <br>— Irish Proverb

-> "Begin to weave and God will give the thread"
-<br>— German Proverb

-> "I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"
-<br>— Félix Martí-Ibáñez

 > "It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat."
 <br>— Theodore Roosevelt